Fuel oil poisoning occurs when someone swallows, breathes in (inhales), or touches fuel oil.

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-How well someone does depends on how much fuel oil they swallowed and how quickly they receive treatment.
+How well someone does depends on how much fuel oil was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 Swallowing such poisons can have severe effects on many parts of the body.
 Burns in the airway or gastrointestinal tract can lead to tissue necrosis, resulting in infection, shock, and death, even several months after the substance is first swallowed.
 Scars may form in these tissues leading to long-term difficulties with breathing, swallowing, and digestion.

 If fuel oil gets into the lungs (aspiration), serious and possibly permanent lung damage can occur.

 Aronson JK.
 Organic solvents.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:385-389.